wiseupdata/databricks-lakehouse-fundamentals-certification/README.md

     >   - Unify streaming and batch data process
     >   - The base are the delta tables

+    Photon
+    >   - It's a next generation query engine
+    >       - Compatible with spark
+    >       - 7x faster
+    >       - Don't need changes from the spark code

     <br>

 - Unified Governance and Security